George Tyndall, former USC gynecologist facing sex crime charges, was found dead in his home at 76

 A close friend went to his home after being unable to reach him, and found Tyndall unresponsive.

-Tyndall's attorneys said there is no suspicion of foul play or suicide in his death, they believe he died of natural causes.
-The exact cause of death will be determined by medical examiners.
+Tyndall's attorneys said there is no suspicion of foul play or suicide in his death, and they believe he died of natural causes.

+"All we know now is that it was natural causes," said Levine.
+"We don't know the exact cause and won't before the coroner's report comes out."

+The medical examiner later said an autopsy would not be conducted, because it was a natural death.

 The 76-year-old Tyndall was set to stand trial next year on sex crimes charges related to 16 former patients.